syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ### Getting row index of a row in GridTemplateColumn

-SfDataGrid provides various resolving methods to resolve the row index of grid rows based on certain criteria.
+The SfDataGrid provides various resolving methods to resolve the row index of grid rows based on certain criteria.
 The actual row index of a row can be resolved by using the `ResolveToRowIndex(recordRowIndex)` method.

 The row index of a grid row can be obtained in GridTemplateColumn by retrieving the record index of the row using the bound data from its `BindingContext` and by resolving the recordRowIndex using the `SfDataGrid.ResolveToRowIndex(recordRowIndex)` method.